zig-republic/zig-republic/republic-bylaws.rst

 Standing Rules
 --------------
-Standing Rules define the standard operating proceedures of the Republic leadership, including, but not limited to, recruiting methods, officer training, and guild onboarding.
+Standing Rules define the standard operating procedures of the Republic leadership, including, but not limited to, recruiting methods, officer training, and guild onboarding.

 Introduction of Standing Rules
 ``````````````````````````````